xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/setting-up-custom-namespace.md

 After setup, you can continue with standard deployment of the Release to the Kubernetes cluster.

-## Semi-automatic setup with xl-cli (not for OpenShift based provider)
+## Semi-automatic setup with xl-cli

 ### Prerequisites